 - Supply and/or administration of levonorgestrel 1500micrograms tablet(s) for emergency contraception

 - Supply and/or administration of ulipristal acetate 30mg tablet for emergency contraception

-Further template PGDs are in development and will be released on this page when available.
-The work plan can be found on the Medicines Do Once Programme page which can be found here.
+The full national PGD template work plan can be found on the Medicines Do Once Programme page which can be found here.